 - Choose the health insurance company which has the simplest claims process

 - Talk to the health insurance company to understand all the benefits and the different health insurance plans being offered by them

 - Health insurance policy also gives you a tax benefit under Section 80D of the Income Tax

 What are the Health Insurance Tax benefits under Section 80D?

 The government encourages people to secure their health which is why under the Section 80D of the Income Tax Act, you can be eligible for some tax exemptions.
-Time to wrap yourself around some common things you should know:
+Time to wrap your head around some common things you should know:

-- If you buy a health insurance policy for yourself, your spouse and, children and parents, you are eligible for a tax exemption under Section 80D of Income Tax Act of up to 25,000.
+- If you buy a health insurance policy for yourself, your spouse, your children and parents, you are eligible for a tax exemption under Section 80D of Income Tax Act of up to 25,000.

-- If you have parents above the age of 80 years and they don’t have a any health insurance policy, even then you get a tax exemption of the expenditure towards their treatment or check-ups.
+- If your parents are above the age of 80 years and they don’t have a health insurance policy, even then you get a tax exemption of the expenditure towards their treatment or checkups.

 - The tax exemption on the premium payment for the health insurance policy is only valid if the payment is done by cheque or electronically, not by cash.